Manfred von Richthofen: Author and hero

 During his convalescent leave, Richthofen completed an autobiographic sketch, Der rote Kampfflieger (The Red Battle Flyer, 1917).
 Written on the instructions of the "Press and Intelligence" (propaganda) section of the Luftstreitkräfte (Air Force), it shows evidence of having been heavily censored and edited.
 There are, however, passages that are most unlikely to have been inserted by an official editor.
 Richthofen wrote: "My father discriminates between a sportsman and a butcher.
 The latter shoots for fun.
 When I have shot down an Englishman, my hunting passion is satisfied for a quarter of an hour.
 Therefore I do not succeed in shooting down two Englishmen in succession.
 If one of them comes down, I have the feeling of complete satisfaction.
 Only much later have I overcome my instinct and have become a butcher".
-In another passage, Richthofen wrote "I am in wretched spirits after every aerial combat.
-I believe that [the war] is not as the people at home imagine it, with a hurrah and a roar; it is very serious, very grim."
+In another passage, Richthofen indicated that following his head wound, he became somewhat depressed and secluded himself from everyone else, after battle.
 An English translation by J. Ellis Barker was published in 1918 as The Red Battle Flyer.
-Although Richthofen died before a revised version could be prepared, he is on record as repudiating the book, stating that it was "too insolent" and that he was no longer that kind of person.
+Although Richthofen died before a revised version could be prepared, he is on record as repudiating the book, stating that he was "no longer so insolent".

-By 1918, Richthofen had become such a legend that it was feared that his death would be a blow to the morale of the German people.
+By 1918, Richthofen had become such a legend that some feared his death would be a blow to the morale of the German people.
 He refused to accept a ground job after his wound, stating that "every poor fellow in the trenches must do his duty" and that he would therefore continue to fly in combat.
-Certainly he had become part of a cult of officially encouraged hero-worship.
+Certainly, he had become part of a cult of officially encouraged hero-worship.
 German propaganda circulated various false rumours, including that the British had raised squadrons specially to hunt Richthofen and had offered large rewards and an automatic Victoria Cross to any Entente pilot who shot him down.
 Passages from his correspondence indicate he may have at least half-believed some of these stories himself.